NLnetLabs/cascade/doc/manual/source/key-management.rst

 For this reason keys are imported in so-called ``decoupled`` state.
 When a decoupled key is deleted, only the reference to the key is deleted from the key set, the underlying keys are left untouched.
-There is a ``--coupled`` option to tell keyset to take ownership of the key.
+There is a :option:`--coupled` option to tell keyset to take ownership of the key.